Jarun Bridge

 Jarun Bridge (Jarunski most) is a planned bridge that will cross the Sava River in Zagreb, the capital of Croatia.
 The bridge will be located in the western part of the city, Trešnjevka near Lake Jarun.

+History

 The city of Zagreb organized a tender for the design of the Jarun Bridge in 2006, and accepted the project in 2007.
 Building permits were issued in 2011, but the construction, originally estimated to cost around €40 million, did not start due to a lack of funds.

 As of 2013, the city was considering a pedestrian-and-cycle design as a cheaper alternative.
 In early 2020, the process of acquiring the building permits was reinitiated.